EWC-consortium/eudi-wallet-rfcs/ewc-rfc013-issue-photoid.md

 ---

 ## **1.0 Summary**
 This specification defines the implementation of the "Photo ID profile" defined in Annex C of ISO/IEC TS 23220-4, in mdoc and SD-JWT.
-The attestation issued is derived from an **electronic Machine-Readable Travel Document (eMRTD)** by a Qualified Trust Service Provider (QTP).
+The attestation issued is derived from an **electronic Machine-Readable Travel Document (eMRTD)** by a Qualified Trust Service Provider (QTSP).

 The issuance process includes verifying an eID attestation issued with a high Level of Assurance (LoA High), such as a **Personal ID (PID) credential** and may include additional steps, such as biometric checks.
 The issuance follows the **OpenID4VC** framework, ensuring interoperability with **EUDI Wallets**.